Central of Georgia K class

 The Central of Georgia Railway (CofG) K class (known as the "Big Apples") were a class of 4-8-4 steam locomotives produced by Lima Locomotive Works for the CofG during World War II.

 The Central of Georgia Railway (CofG), like most other railroads, were in need of motive power during World War II.
 Freight and passenger traffic soared to new heights.
 Part of the wartime traffic consisted of "mains" as troop trains headed to and from the numerous military bases located on the line, namely Fort Benning, near Columbus, Georgia.
 The CofG had freight and passenger power that had been overhauled into tip top shape.
 However, it left it wear and tear on the existing steam engines.
-The Central decided they needed a new locomotive to replace their 4-8-2s in existing service handling trains like the Seminole and the Flamingo bought in from the Illinois Central Railroad and the Louisville and Nashville Railroad from Birmingham, Alabama.
+The Central decided they needed a new locomotive to replace their 4-8-2s in existing service handling trains like the Seminole and the Flamingo were brought in from the Illinois Central Railroad and the Louisville and Nashville Railroad, respectively from Birmingham, Alabama.
 They decided that the class M Mountain could not handle those trains unassisted to Albany, Georgia.

 The answer to this problem was answered by the Lima Locomotive Works in October 1943, when they delivered eight new dual service 4-8-4 locomotives.
 The engines were nicknamed "Big Apples" by engine crews on the western end of the railroad.
 Locomotive numbers were 451–458.
 Because of the War Production Board's restriction on designing new engines, they were patterned after the Southern Pacific GS-2 type 4-8-4s.